rust-embedded/discovery/src/04-meet-your-hardware/README.md

 >
 > You might be surprised to hear that while "Arm-based" chips are quite
 > popular, the company behind the "Arm" trademark ([Arm Holdings][]) doesn't
-> actually manuafacture chips for purchase.
+> actually manufacture chips for purchase.
 Instead, their primary business
 > model is to just *design* parts of chips.
 They will then license those designs to
 > manufacturers, who will in turn implement the designs (perhaps with some of
 > their own tweaks) in the form of physical hardware that can then be sold.